5.0 earthquake hits during Hawaii's Mauna Loa volcano unrest | Science-Environment

 - United States

-A magnitude-5.0 earthquake was the strongest of a series of temblors that struck Friday on Hawaii's Mauna Loa, the largest active volcano on the planet that scientists say is in a ''state of heightened unrest.''
+A magnitude 5.0 earthquake was the strongest of a series of temblors that struck on Friday on Hawaii's Mauna Loa, the largest active volcano on the planet that scientists say is in a "state of heightened unrest.''
 Smaller aftershocks followed, according to the US Geological Survey.

-The series started with a 4.6-magnitude quake 24 seconds before the larger one, which the USGS previously reported as having magnitude of 5.1.
+The series started with a 4.6 magnitude quake seconds before the larger one, which the USGS previously reported as having a magnitude of 5.1.

 The first one was slightly offshore and south of the town of Pahala, followed by the larger quake just south of Pahala beneath a highway, the Hawaiian Volcano Observatory said in a statement.

 Hawaii County Mayor Mitch Roth said there were no immediate reports of major damage or injuries.
-He said later there was some minor damage in Pahala, but he wasn't able to immediately provide details.
+He said later there was some minor damage in Pahala, including tiles that fell in a county building.

 Mizuno Superette, the only grocery store in rural Pahala, closed for about an hour and a half after the shaking left broken jars on the floor and knocked out electricity, said cashier Laurie Tackett.

-Hundreds of responses on the USGS earthquakes website reported weak-to-light shaking across the vast island.
+Hundreds of responses on the USGS earthquakes website reported feeling varying degrees of shaking across the vast island.
+Those near Pahala reported strong shaking, while others further away felt weaker tremors.

-The Pacific Tsunami Warning Centre said there was no tsunami threat to Hawaii.
+The Pacific Tsunami Warning Center said there was no tsunami threat to Hawaii.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)